-The Ryerson Centre for Immigration and Settlement (RCIS) aims to be a leader in the transdisciplinary exploration of international migration, integration, and diaspora and refugee studies.
-In addition to supporting research in these areas, the Centre’s mission includes mentoring students and consolidating Ryerson’s reputation as the pre‐eminent site of knowledge development and exchange with governments, community organizations, and other academics.
+The Centre for Immigration and Settlement (RCIS) aims to be a leader in the transdisciplinary exploration of international migration, integration, and diaspora and refugee studies.
+In addition to supporting research in these areas, the Centre’s mission includes mentoring students and consolidating Ryerson University’s reputation as the pre‐eminent site of knowledge development and exchange with governments, community organizations, and other academics.

 Spotlight on migration no. 2020/4

 'Safe' countries and 'fraudulent' refugees: Tools for narrowing access to Canada’s refugee system

 Private sponsorship in refugee admission: Standard in Canada, trend in Germany?

 Vanessa Pohlmann & Helge Schwiertz, University of Osnabrück